ComputationalEcologyLab/CDMetaPOP-Disease-Manuscript/README.md

 Figure 1, 2, and 3 use python and Figure 4, 5, and 6 use R.

 >[!NOTE]
->The provided codes should work with up current releses of python and R packages, but environment setup is provide.
+>The provided codes should work with current releases of python and R packages, but environment setup is also provided.

 ### To begin
 >[!Important]